Part 6: Introduction to the Pro Capabilities

 7. Close the Graph.

-Individual Strand Access
+Generating the Individual Strand Access report

 A Individual Strand Access report represents one possible access pathway through the chain.
 For a chain that consists of a series of individual objects, only a single strand is possible.
 If a chain contains one or more constellations, multiple strands are possible, but constellation constraints (ANY OF, ALL OF, AT LEAST N, EXACTLY N) can affect the possible number of strands.